 CSU’s top Ram shakes off cancer hit and runs with it, taking it all the way

-Since joining the Colorado State University Rams as its athletic director in 2006, Paul Kowalczyk (pronounced kuh-WALL-check) has taken care of his athletes.
+Since joining the Colorado State University Rams as Athletic Director in 2006, Paul Kowalczyk (pronounced kuh-WALL-check) has taken care of his athletes.
 From indoor practice fields and basketball courts to state-of-the-art academic and conditioning centers, the list of improvements he’s spearheaded on the Fort Collins campus runs almost as long as a football field.
 In fact, Kowalczyk is so focused on the health and success of his students, you might say he's the head Rams fan.

 But last year, Kowalczyk's focus was diverted.
-A doctor told the 53-year-old Ohio native that he had prostate cancer.
-Suddenly, his attention on health and success took a turn inward.
-Kowalczyk, who chose Sky Ridge Medical Center’s Dr. Edward "Ted" Eigner and the minimally invasive da Vinci robotic prostatectomy for treatment, shared his story with Health and Wellness Magazine in hopes of raising awareness about his disease and encouraging others to take charge of their health.
+A doctor told the 53 year-old Ohio native that he had prostate cancer.
+Suddenly, his attention to health and success took a turn inward.
+Kowalczyk, who chose Sky Ridge Medical Center’s Dr. Edward "Ted" Eigner and the minimally invasive da Vinci® robotic prostatectomy for treatment, shared his story with Health and Wellness Magazine in hopes of raising awareness about his disease and encouraging others to take charge of their health.

 Q&A with Paul Kowalczyk